ublk-org/libublk-rs/README.md

 ```

 Next we can start using `libublk` crate.
-The following is quick introduction for adding ublk-null block device, which
+The following is quick introduction for creating one ublk-null target,
-is built over libublk high level APIs.
+and ublk block device(/dev/ublkbN) will be created after the code is
+run.

 ``` rust
 use libublk::io::{UblkDev, UblkIOCtx, UblkQueue};